-Employees may be granted leave with pay for services on a jury provided that all compensation paid to the employee for the period of absence is turned over to the County.
+Employees may be granted leave with pay for services on a jury provided that proof of service for the period of absence is turned over to the County.
 Employees are required to notify their supervisor as soon as they know they will be serving on jury duty.
 Employees are required to work all available hours prior to reporting for jury service, and employees who are excused or complete jury service before the ending of their workday shall report to their immediate supervisor for duty.
 Employees should note "JD" for Jury Duty in the code box on the timesheet for "Hours Taken" that day.